RSU and Stock Option Tax Calculator

 | AMT rate split | AMT taxable income uses 26% before the 28% breakpoint and 28% above it. | $244,500 breakpoint for most filing statuses; $122,250 for married filing separately. |

 The ISO AMT estimate is deliberately narrow.
-The AMT preference starts with the ISO spread on shares still held after year-end.
+ISO preference starts with the spread on ISO shares still held after year-end.
 Tentative AMT is estimated using other taxable income plus that preference, then compared with regular tax on other taxable income.
-The method can flag exposure from the ISO exercise, but it does not rebuild Form 6251 with every AMT adjustment, credit, exemption interaction, or future AMT credit carryforward.
+That can flag possible ISO exposure, but it does not rebuild Form 6251 with every AMT adjustment, credit, exemption interaction, or future AMT credit carryforward.

 | Situation | Modeled behavior | What to verify |